Radiation therapy

 Short-term side effects

 Side effects often build up slowly during treatment and it could be a few days or weeks before you notice anything.
 Often the side effects are worse at the end of treatment, or even a week or two afterwards, because it takes time for the healthy cells to recover from radiation.
-Most side effects are temporary and go away in time, usually within a few weeks of treatment finishing.

 Long-term or late side effects

 Radiation therapy can also cause side effects that last for months or years after treatment.
 These long-term effects are usually mild, they may come and go, and they may not have any major impact on your daily life.
-However, sometimes they may be more serious.
-Late side effects may go away or improve on their own, but some may be permanent and need to be treated or managed.
+Sometimes they may be more serious.

 Very rarely, years after successful treatment, patients can develop a new unrelated cancer in or near the area treated.
 The risk of this late effect is very low, but other factors, such as continuing to smoke or very rare genetic conditions, can increase this risk.